 Board of Directors

 Eben is also interested in augmentative neuro-systems, thermodynamics, education, and monetary systems modeled around life.
-He serves on the external advisory board of the ASU Origins project, the business board of Tech Valley High School, and advises start-ups in and around New York.
+He serves on the external advisory board of the Arizona State University (ASU) Origins project, and advises start-ups in and around New York.

-Eben studied at Rensselaer Polytechnic Institute where he received dual degrees in Mechanical Engineering and Innovation & Design.
-For the 18 years prior, he studied agriculture and farming through hands on learning at his family farm in central Vermont.
+Eben received his degrees from Rensselaer Polytechnic Institute.
+For the 18 years prior, he studied agriculture and farming through hands on learning.

 Gavin McIntyre is the co-founder and Chief Scientist of Ecovative Design.
 Gavin co-invented Ecovative's patent-pending technology that uses a fungal mycelium to transform agricultural byproducts into strong biological composite materials.
 Since the company's start in 2007, he has led all material and biological process development in the company's strides to replace synthetics.